JamilW/React-Book-Search/README.md

 ### Instructions

-This application requires has 2 pages:
+This application has 2 pages: